JetBrains/Qodana/topics/qodana-clang.md

 <code-block>./clang-tidy.exe -list-checks -checks="*"</code-block>
 </tab>
 </tabs>
-<p>To obtain the list of all inspections enabled in Clang-Tidy by default, you can run the following command:</p>
+<p>To see a list of all the inspections that are enabled in Clang-Tidy by default, run this command:</p>
 <tabs group="clang-tidy-commands">
 <tab id="qodana-clang-enabled-linux" title="Linux" group-key="clang-linux">
 <code-block>clang-tidy -list-checks</code-block>